Honey on international sites

 Honey currently supports shopping sites in the United States, Canada, Australia, United Kingdom and more.
-We're rolling out support for additional international sites soon!
+We're rolling out support for additional international sites now!

-How do you know if Honey is available at your favorite sites?
+How do you know if Honey is available on your favorite shopping sites?

-First, add the free Honey extension to your computer.
+First, add the free Honey extension to your browser.
 Once you do, an h icon will appear in your browser's toolbar.
-If you see the h light up orange (with the exception of Honey for Safari, which will remain grey with red numbers), we've got coupons available!
-When a store is supported, this is what it looks like on Honey for Chrome, Firefox, Opera, and Edge.
-On Honey for Safari, you'll see the h logo to the left of the address bar with red numbers that indicate promo codes are available.
+If you see the h icon turn orange (with the exception of Honey for Safari), you know Honey is supported on that site.
+When a store is supported, this is what it looks like on Honey for Chrome, Firefox, Opera, and Edge:

 If there's a store that we don't support yet, let us know and we'll support it as soon as possible.

-At this time, Honey Gold Rewards is only available for purchases at U.S. stores (over 4,000 of them!).
-Our Amazon best-price detection, Droplist price alerts, and Yelp Groupon-finders also currently work on U.S. sites only.
-We are expanding these features to international members as fast as we can!
+Honey Gold Rewards are available for eligible purchases in the United States, United Kingdom, Canada, and Australia.
+Our Amazon best-price detection, Droplist price alerts, and Yelp Groupon-finders currently work on U.S. sites only.
+We are expanding these features to international sites as quickly as we can!